ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/Analyze-IoT-Weather-Station-Data-via-Connected-Data-Architecture/tutorial-2.md

 A MiNiFi Agent is embedded onto the Raspberry Pi.

 ## Deploying MiNiFi, HDF and HDP Connected Data Architecture

+> Note: Before deploying HDF and HDP Sandbox, you will need to set the Docker Engine memory to at least 12GB to run both sandboxes on one laptop.

 ### Step 4: Start HDF Sandbox